amsword/amsword.github.io/_posts/2021-12-21-How-To-Implement-Image-Text-Contrastive-loss-Correctly-in-Pytorch.md

     loss2 = -torch.sum(gt.t() * torch.nn.functional.log_softmax(logits.t(), dim=1)) / gt.sum()
     return (loss1 + loss2) / 2
 ```
-However, this implementation is still NOT correct.
+However, this implementation is still NOT good enough.

-### Scale properly the loss
+### Properly scale  the loss
 After we use `all_gather_grad()` to have the full representation, we need to
 keep in mind that the gradient on the other GPUs' representation will NOT be
 propagated back but only that on the current GPU's representation be.
 Let $$M$$